 I already discussed creating images so I’m going to skip to the two other points in the list.

 It’s possible that if your photo is really fantastic people will find it and Like it without any encouragement from you.
 But to really engage users it’s a good idea to include a caption.

-Here are some ideas for what you could write about in your photo’s caption:
+Ideas for what to write about in your photo captions: